santiagoolivos/signatureapi-tutorials/powerautomate/envelope-new-item-sharepoint-list.md

 Finally, test the entire process end-to-end.

 1. Save your Power Automate flow.
-2. Create a new item in the Sharepoint List.
+2. Create a new item in the SharePoint List.
 Ensure to attach the DOCX template to the item.
 3. Verify:
   - Contract is sent to the employee.
   - Signature process initiates correctly.
-  - Signed contract saves successfully in Sharepoint.
+  - Signed contract saves successfully in SharePoint.
   - HR receives an email notification with the signed contract attached.

 *Use the following checklist:*

 - [ ] Contract sent successfully.
 - [ ] Employee receives and signs contract.
-- [ ] Signed document stored correctly in Sharepoint.
+- [ ] Signed document stored correctly in SharePoint.
 - [ ] HR receives email notification with attachment.

 ## Troubleshooting & FAQ